MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-server-endpoints-windows-defender-advanced-threat-protection.md

 For a practical guidance on what needs to be in place for licensing and infrastructure, see [Protecting Windows Servers with Windows Defender ATP](https://techcommunity.microsoft.com/t5/What-s-New/Protecting-Windows-Server-with-Windows-Defender-ATP/m-p/267114#M128).

-## Windows Server 2012 R2 and Windows Server 2016
+## Windows Server 2008 R2 SP1, Windows Server 2012 R2, and Windows Server 2016

 There are two options to onboard Windows Server 2012 R2 and Windows Server 2016 to Windows Defender ATP: